SAP/abap-file-formats/doc/specification.md

 For compatible changes to the file format, the format is just updated.
 The indicator whether the format has to be changed should not be updated.

-Following changes to file formats are considered as compatible :
+Following changes to file formats are considered as compatible:

 - Values for a field (enum) are added (remark: this might lead to syntax errors in ABAP systems which don't support this value)
 - Descriptions or titles are changed